Quicklinks

 • Having a bank account in the name of an individual treasurer poses the same risks as an FA meeting when electing its treasurer, but with a larger pool of money.
 For this reason, it is recommended that an LSG treasurer using a bank account have a minimum of 5 years of continuous abstinence and completion of at least one Twelve-Step study focused on food addiction in the current term of abstinence.

-How do we get started forming an LSG?
+8. How do we form an LSG?

-• Reach out to your Intergroup’s SGSC.
-Refer to the section: What resources are available?
+• Reach out to your intergroup’s Service Group Support Committee.
+Refer to Section 12: What resources are available?

 • Plan a small service event or project, for example: